LastSp/RestaurauntsListApp/README.md

 # RestaurauntsListApp

-Example of using TableView with RxSwift
+Example of using UITableView with RxSwift